-However other views have also been asserted both by skeptical scientists and CDIAC, the Carbon Dioxide Information and Analysis Centre and Murry Salby recently asserted that CO2 only contributes ~2% too the overall Greenhouse effect.
+However other views have also been asserted both by skeptical scientists and CDIAC, the Carbon Dioxide Information and Analysis Centre and Murry Salby recently asserted that CO2 only contributes ~2% in total too the overall Greenhouse effect.

 “The vast majority of that [greenhouse] warming is contributed by water vapor.
 Together with cloud, it accounts for 98% of the greenhouse effect.”

 What all these different analyses show is the amount of future warming that might be attributed to additional atmospheric CO2 in excess of the current level of ~400 ppmv is going to be between marginal and non-existent.